jotaajunior/adonis-rabbit/README.md

 await Rabbit.assertQueue('myQueue')
 ```

-Assert the Queue is created.
+Assert the queue is created.

 Parameters: